Charles S. Farnsworth: Military career

+Charles B. Wheeler, Edward C. Young, Richmond P. Davis, Edgar Russel, George O. Squier, Ernest Hinds, George W. Gatchell, Charles H. Martin, P. D. Lochridge, Nathaniel F. McClure, William C. Rivers, William Weigel, Thomas G. Hanson, Herman Hall, Marcus D. Cronin, Alexander L. Dade, Charles Gerhardt, James T. Dean, Ulysses G. McAlexander, Edmund Wittenmyer, Frederic D. Evans, Michael J. Lenihan, Mark L. Hersey and Frank H. Albright.

-After graduating, Farnsworth was sent to various posts in the Great Plains.
+After graduating, 47th in a class of 64, Farnsworth was sent to various posts in the Great Plains.
 He was stationed at Fort Sisseton in South Dakota, Fort Shaw in Montana, and Fort Buford in North Dakota.
 In 1893 he became Professor of Military Science and Tactics at the University of North Dakota.
 In addition to his teaching job, Farnsworth was also head coach of the school's football team from 1895 to 1896.

 From left to right: Lieutenant Colonel Aloe, Brigadier General Lloyd Milton Brett, commanding the 160th Brigade, and Brigadier General Charles S. Farnsworth, commanding the 159th Brigade, at Camp Lee, Virginia, June 1918.

 During the Spanish–American War, Farnsworth served as a quartermaster in Cuba and was an aide to Adna Chaffee.

 After the war, Farnsworth was sent to Alaska where he founded and constructed Fort Gibbon.
 He was then sent to the Philippines where he founded and built Fort William McKinley.
 He also expanded the cantonments at the Presidio of San Francisco.

 In 1909, he attended the U.S. Army Command and General Staff School.
 He graduated from the U.S. Army War College in 1916.

 During the Pancho Villa Expedition into Mexico, Farnsworth served as a battalion commander and supply base commander.

 Farnsworth was the commandant of the U.S. Army Infantry Training School at Fort Sill shortly after the American entry into World War I in April 1917.
 He then commanded the 159th Infantry Brigade, part of the 80th Infantry Division, at Camp Lee, Virginia.
 In 1918, Farnsworth was promoted to major general and placed in command of the 37th Infantry Division of the Ohio Army National Guard.
 Dana T. Merrill was the division's chief of staff.
 He brought the division to the Western Front, where it participated in the Battle of Saint-Mihiel and the Meuse–Argonne offensive.